 Performance Tool W3001C 1/2-Inch Dr. Torque Wrench

-To start with, we have a beam wrench of high-quality that comes in at under $20.
+To start with, we have a beam wrench of high quality at a great price.
 With a half-inch drive and able to deliver up to 150lbs of torque to a bolt, it’s clearly good enough for most uses you might have for it.
 Since it’s a beam wrench, make sure you view the gauge directly so the needle shows the right area, but other than that you’re good to go once you’ve added this wrench to your arsenal.

 Pittsburgh Pro Reversible Click Type Torque Wrench Sizes 1/4-Inch, 3/8-Inch, 1/2-Inch, Set of 3

-For a bit less than $50 you can get yourself an actual set of torque wrenches, ranging from a ¼” to ½” drives.
+Even on a budget, you can get yourself an actual set of torque wrenches, ranging from a ¼” to ½” drives.
 They’re accurate to +/- 4% and come with a lifetime warranty as well.
 Each comes with its own protective case as well, making this a fantastic deal.

 The only thing to be aware of here is that they’re click-style wrenches, which can be a bit more difficult for a novice to use but as long as you quite twisting once you hear the click you’ve just added an impressive amount of versatility to your shop for a low price.
 These should belong on anyone’s list of the best cheap torque wrenches.